James Livingood has been a dog sitter for several years. He has written numerous articles and a book about the topic because he loves dogs.

 Smaller dogs are easier to travel with because they are easier to carry.
 A large dog that needs to be carried can only be held for a short amount of time, if at all.
 Smaller dogs are also easier to put into a bath if they get stinky.

 Small dogs are often the most aggressive.
 Owners sometimes don’t train their smaller dogs on aggression because of the smaller repercussions.
-While a large dog can do serious damage quickly, smaller dog's nips may barely hurt (depending on the dog).
+While a large dog can quickly do serious damage, smaller dog's nips may barely hurt (depending on the dog).
 Furthermore, smaller dogs are aware of size differences and often quickly back down when pressed.

 Small dogs may not be ideal in every circumstance, but these seven reasons help show why lots of people choose cute and small dog breeds.